-Why you should add these charming, coastal towns to your travels in Italy.
+Why you should add the charming, coastal towns of Cinque Terre to your travels in Italy.

 Here are six reasons why you should visit some or all of these towns the next time you venture to Italy.